-Award Requirement to achieve Award

-Postgraduate certificate A Student must:

-T congraduate continuate - have achieved a mark of 40

-or more in at least 60 credits

-and

-- have gained at least 40 credits at

-Level 7 in modules taken as part of

-the programme and

-- have gained a weighted mean

-mark of at least 50 in the 60 credits

-considered for the award.

-Postgraduate diploma A Student must:

-- r ootgradate apiema - have achieved a mark of 40 or

-more in at least 120 credits and

-- have gained at least 80 credits at

-Level 7 in modules taken as part of

-the programme and

-- have gained a weighted mean

-mark of at least 50 in the 120

-credits considered for the

-award.

-awarar

-Taught postgraduate degree A Student must:

-- have gained at least 80 credits at

-Level 7 in modules taken as part of

-the taught component of the

-programme, and

-- have gained credit in dissertation

-components with a total credit

-value of 60 credits at level 7 taken

-during the course of the

-programme and

-- have gained a weighted mean

-mark of at least 50 in the taught

-component of the

-programme, and

-- have achieved a mark of 40% or

-more in all taught modules

-Graduate diploma A Student must:

-- have achieved at least 100 credits

-at level 6 or above.

-A Student must:

-- have achieved at least 60

-Graduate certificate credits at Level 6 or above.
+Award Requirement to achieve the Award: Postgraduate Certificate A student must: - have achieved a mark of 40 or more in at least 60 credits, and - have gained at least 40 credits at Level 7 in modules taken in the 60 credits considered for the award, and - have gained a weighted mean mark of at least 50 in the 60 credits considered for the award.
+Postgraduate Diploma A student must: - have achieved a mark of 40 or more in at least 120 taught credits, and - have gained at least 80 credits at Level 7 in modules taken in the 120 taught credits considered for the award, and - have gained a weighted mean mark of at least 50 in the 120 taught credits considered for the award.
+Taught Postgraduate Degree A student must: - have gained at least 140 credits at Level 7 in modules taken as part of this award; - satisfy the conditions of the Postgraduate Diploma above, and - have gained credit in the dissertation/research project component with a total credit value of 60 credits at Level 7, taken during the programme.

+Taught postgraduate Degree (Pre- Registration) A student must: - have gained at least 140 credits at Level 7 in modules taken as part of this award; - have achieved a weighted mean mark of at least 50 in the taught component of the programme, and - have achieved a 50% or more mark in all taught modules, and - have gained credit in the dissertation component with a total credit value of at least 40 credits at level 7 taken during the programme.
+Graduate Diploma A student must: - have achieved at least 100 credits at Level 6 or above.
+Graduate Certificate A student must: - have achieved at least 60 credits at Level 6 or above.

-b) Requirements for Merit and Distinction Students shall be eligible for the Award of a postgraduate certificates, postgraduate diplomas and taught postgraduate degree with merit or distinction subject to meeting the following requirements:
+b) Requirements for Merit and Distinction

+Students shall be eligible for the award of Postgraduate Certificates, Postgraduate Diplomas and Taught Postgraduate Degrees with Merit or Distinction, subject to meeting the following requirements:

-Award Postgraduate Certificate Postgraduate Diploma Merit A Student must - pass all modules taken as part of the programme, and - achieve a weighted mean mark of at least 60 in the 60 (PGCert) or 120 (PGDip) credits considered for the award Distinction A Student must: - pass all modules taken as part of the programme; and - achieve a weighted mean mark of at least 70 in the 60 (PGCert) or 120 (PGDip) credits considered for the award.
-Taught Postgraduate Degree A Student must A Student must: - pass all modules taken as part of the programme; and - achieve a weighted mean mark of at least 65 in the taught components; and - achieve a weighted mean mark of at least 65 in the dissertation component at level 7; and achieve a weighted mean mark of at least 70 calculated across all modules c) Award Requirements (cohorts from 2022/2023)
+Award Merit Distinction Postgraduate Certificate A student must: - pass all modules taken as part of the programme, and A student must: pass all modules taken as part of the programme, and Postgraduate Diploma achieve a weighted mean mark of at least 60 in 60 (PG Cert) or 120 (PG Dip) credits considered for the award. achieve a weighted mean mark of at least 70 in 60 (PG Cert) or 120 (PG Dip) credits considered for the award.
+Taught Postgraduate Degree A student must: pass all modules taken as part of the programme, and achieve a weighted mean mark of at least 55 in the taught components, and achieve at least 55 in the dissertation component at Level 7, and achieve a weighted mean mark of at least 60 calculated across 180 credits of the award. programme, and - achieve a weighted mean mark of at least 65 in the taught components, and - achieve at least 65 in the dissertation component at Level 7, and c) Award Requirements (cohorts from 2022/2023)

-For students commencing a Postgraduate taught programme of study from the 2022/2023 academic year, a student must achieve the learning outcomes set out in the programme specifications, subject to any additional requirements specified therein approved by the Academic Board or under delegated authority.
+For students commencing a Postgraduate taught programme of study from September of the 2022/2023 academic year, a student must achieve the learning outcomes set out in the programme specifications, subject to any additional requirements specified therein approved by the Academic Board or under delegated authority.
 A student must also achieve the credit requirements as detailed above in 1.3.2 a).